- Parents Home

 Treatment of RMS and other soft-tissue tumors depends on staging.
 Staging helps determine the extent of the cancer and whether it has spread to other parts of the body.
 Knowing the stage of the disease helps doctors decide how to treat it.

 Staging takes into account details like the size of the tumor (or tumors), how deeply the tumor has penetrated an organ, the area of the body where the cancer began, and whether the tumor has spread to other organs.
+In RMS, the location of the original tumor tells doctors a lot about how the tumor will behave.

 Other information (like the type of tumor and the child's age and overall health) also helps doctors develop treatment plans.
 Those plans can include the following options, in combination or alone: